 Maxie has been a true delight and unconditionally loving presence in my life — and many of yours — for the past 15 and a half years.
 He is an old man now at 17 and suffering from old age maladies.
-Max loves his ice cream and prefers vanilla, as you can see in this photo.
+Max loves his ice cream and prefers vanilla.

 We are helping him pass this Thursday at noon at my home with Dr. Michele Reynolds from “Home to Heaven.”
 You are most welcome if you want to be with us here or in your hearts to celebrate a remarkable dog.
 We appreciate the love you shared with Maxie, as well as your patience when he was a little curmudgeonly at times.